Validity, consonant plausibility measures, and conformal prediction: Prediction validity

 Some further insights can be gained about what it takes to achieve \eqref{eq:strong} by re-expressing the probability on the left-hand side.
 By conditioning on $Y^n$ and using the iterated expectation formula, we get

 where $1_E$ denotes the indicator of event $E$.
 Then \eqref{eq:strong} implies

 The inequality is clearly satisfied by the true conditional probability, i.e., $\uPi_{Y^n}(\cdot) \equiv \prob(Y_{n+1} \in \cdot \mid Y^n)$, but are there any other probabilities that satisfy it?
-A closer look at this inequality reveals that the probabilistic predictor must {\em dominate} the unknown conditional distribution in a weak sense.
-In other words, for those $Y^n$ such that $\prob(Y_{n+1} \in A \mid Y^n)$ tends to be large, $\uPi_{Y^n}(A)$ cannot tend to be small.
-Dominance properties frequently appear in the imprecise probability literature, so it is natural to compare these more familiar notions of dominance with that implied by the strong validity property.
-This comparison is interesting because coherence---in the sense of de Finetti, Walley, Williams, etc.---is focused on the internal rationality of probabilistic reasoning, while validity is focused on the external operating characteristics of a user-specified probabilistic predictor.
-Intuitively, a procedure cannot be effective in general if it violates certain logical principles but a formal investigations into this connection seem to be rather limited.
+A closer look at this inequality reveals that the probabilistic predictor must {\em dominate} the unknown conditional distribution in a certain weak sense.
+Roughly, for those $Y^n$ such that $\prob(Y_{n+1} \in A \mid Y^n)$ tends to be large, $\uPi_{Y^n}(A)$ cannot tend to be small.
+Compare this to the prediction calibration property in Equation~(3) of \citet{denoeux.li.2018}---see, also, \citet{denoeux2006}---that, in our notation/terminology, aims to control the $\prob$-probability that $\uPi_{Y^n}(A)$ is bigger than $\prob(Y_{n+1} \in A \mid Y^n)$.
+Our focus, on the other hand, is on directly controlling the probability of those ``bad'' events in \eqref{eq:events} that may lead to prediction errors.

+Dominance properties are common in the imprecise probability literature, so it is natural to compare these more familiar notions of dominance with that implied by Type-2 validity.
+This comparison is interesting because coherence---in the sense of de Finetti, Walley, Williams, etc.---or the slightly weaker no sure loss property is focused on the internal rationality of probabilistic reasoning, while validity is focused on the external operating characteristics of a user-specified probabilistic predictor.
+Intuitively, a procedure cannot be effective if it violates certain logical principles but formal investigations into this connection are limited.
 In this direction, we have the following basic result.